efeelize/eng/bec/speaking_notes.md

 ## 3.what you do
 ***Q:Do you have much free time?How do you spend your free time?***
-***A:Yes/No.I spend my free time doing outdoor activities/working out/chatting online/hanging out with friends.
+- A:Yes/No.I spend my free time doing outdoor activities/working out/chatting online/hanging out with friends.

 ***Q:Do you like working in a time or on your own? ( why? )***
-***A:I like working in a team,as the proverb goes:’two heads are better than one.’In a team,I can learn from my fellow workers,get help from them when I’m underpressure.And the most important thing is:I can learn to communicate with all sorts of people.***
+***A:I like working in a team,as the proverb goes:'two heads are better than one.'In a team,I can learn from my fellow workers,get help from them when I’m underpressure.And the most important thing is:I can learn to communicate with all sorts of people.***

 ***Q:How important is the central leadership of a team?***
 ***A:It’s very improtant.You need someone with managerial skills to lead within the team:he is able to see the big picture of the work going on,to engage others,coordinate interpersonal relationship and organize resources effectively.***